bridcourtney/Your-PMP-Journey/README.md

   If the order has only Course bookings then the shipping details will not be included in the email.

   <img src="/static/img/order_mail_course.png">

--   ## View Assessments

-    Clicking on the "View Assessments" button on the Homepage brings the User to page where they can view all their completed assessments

 ## Profile Page
    The Profile page is only available to authenticated users.